 Picture by Authority Dental under CC 2.0 license

 The process of getting a horseshoe denture is the same as it is for a traditional appliance.
-It can vary somewhat depending on if you have teeth that need to be extracted and if you already have a current denture.
-During your initial consultation, your dental provider will map out your treatment.
+It can vary depending on whether you have teeth that need to be extracted and if you already have a current denture.
+During your initial consultation, your dental provider will outline your treatment plan.

 Extract teeth

 If there are remaining teeth in the arch, extracting them is the first step.
-Prior to their removal, your dental provider may take impressions so that an immediate denture can be placed after the extractions.
+Prior to their removal, your dental provider may take impressions to create an immediate denture that can be placed after the extractions.

 Wax try-in